mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 ### Offline store

 We were storing the entire application state into a big immutable object.
 This helped us apply additional optimization regarding the communication with the API server.
-Since it's very unlikely to have change in the data model between frequent refreshes of the page, we were able to serialize the entire application's store and save it in localStorage/indexDB.
+Since it's very unlikely to have change in the data model between frequent refreshes of the app, we were able to serialize the entire application's store and save it in localStorage/indexDB.

-This way, when the user comes back to the application before some predefined interval of time, we're deserialize the state and feed our store.
+This way, when the user comes back to the application before some predefined interval of time, we deserialize the state and feed our store.
 This helped us reduce the number of requests to the server even further.

 ### SVG sprites

-Since H2 and server push are not there yet, we used SVG sprites in order to reduce the number of requests we send to the server.
+Since H2 and server push are not widely supported yet, we used SVG sprites in order to reduce the number of requests we send to the server.
 We automatically generated a sprite as part of our build process which contains a number of `defs`.
 Later, by using `<use xlink:href="..."></use>` we were referencing the individual images within an Angular component.

 Since this approach doesn't work very well in old versions of IE, we were fetching the sprite using XHR and inlining the individual defs within the component representing the SVG image.
+This is an approach similar to the one used by the polyfill [svg4everybody](https://github.com/jonathantneal/svg4everybody).

 # Conclusion

-In conclusion I can say that we really enjoyed the process of using the framework.
+In conclusion I can say that **we really enjoyed the process of using the framework**.
+The combination of TypeScript and Angular allows development of scalable applications with consistent codebase.

 One of the most impactful runtime optimizations that we applied was the `OnPush` change detection strategy, which plays really well with immutable.js.

 In terms of network performance, the bundle size is the biggest struggle.
 Although the "static app" approach was quite hacky, it help us achieve nice final results by loading the "real application" in background.

 Last but not least, applying Ahead-of-Time compilation as part of our build process, helped us improve the initial rendering time.

-Web Workers also sound quite tempting.
-However, at the time of writing this article they are still not production ready.
+Using Web Workers also sound quite tempting.
+Unfortunately, at the time of writing this article they are still not production ready.
 On top of that, **I would not recommend using Web Workers in development since you will loose sense of how your application behaves when running in the main UI thread.**

 # Resources